Seasonal Inventory: What is and How to Manage

 In the Philippines, demand fluctuates due to holidays like Christmas and local festivals like Sinulog, Panagbenga, Ati-Atihan, Pahiyas, and Kadayawan.
 Businesses that adjust inventory strategies accordingly stay competitive and improve customer satisfaction.

-By understanding seasonal inventory, businesses can make informed decisions, optimize supply chains, and boost profitability during peak seasons.
+By understanding seasonal inventory and implementing a manufacturing inventory system, businesses can make informed decisions, optimize supply chains, and boost profitability during peak seasons.
 Proper forecasting and inventory control help ensure smooth operations and customer satisfaction.

 Key Elements of Seasonal Inventory Management